cmonasterial/Azure-VM-Base-DVWA-ELK-Deployment-Project-/README.md

       ![Screenshot](https://github.com/cmonasterial/Azure-VM-Base-DVWA-ELK-Deployment-Project-/blob/main/Screenshots/Hosts.PNG)

       And the second one is the ansible.cfg file.
-As you can see in here you need to put your username
+As you can see here you need to put your VM username

       ![Screenshot](https://github.com/cmonasterial/Azure-VM-Base-DVWA-ELK-Deployment-Project-/blob/main/Screenshots/ansiblecfg.PNG)